-Purchase Discounts - Discounts such as reductions in purchase prices resulting from prompt payment or quantity purchases, including trade, quantity, and cash discounts.
-Trade discounts result from the type of purchaser the contracted provider is (i.e., consumer, retailer, or wholesaler).
+Purchase Discounts - Discounts such as reductions in purchase prices resulting from prompt payment or quantity purchases, including trade, quantity, and cash discount result from the type of purchaser the contracted provider is (i.e., consumer, retailer, or wholesaler).
 Quantity discounts result from quantity purchasing.
 Cash discounts are reductions in purchase prices resulting from prompt payment.
-Reported costs must be reduced by these discounts prior to being reported on the cost report.
+Reported costs must be reduced by these discounts prior to being reported on the accountability report.

-1 TAC §355.102(k
+1 TAC §355.102(k)